SarahChun6/cse135-hw1/hw3/README.md

 ## Collector.js Modifications Beyond the CSE135 Tutorial
 Key Changes:
 - Started from Module 7 – Version 6 of the collector.
-  - Retained built-in error tracking support for more robust client-side logging.
+  - Retained built-in error tracking, page lifecycle events (e.g. enter, exit, visibility change), and session tracking with generated session IDs.
   - Simplified the getNavigationTiming() logic to reduce payload size and focus only on relevant navigation timing fields.
   - Removed web vitals reporting and resource summary aggregation to make the payload smaller and more readable.
 - Added additional behavioral events to capture richer interaction data: